What ‘DNA Repair’ Actually Means and What’s Worth Doing

 Give Your Cells a Fighting Chance

 Look, we can’t bubble-wrap ourselves.
-DNA damage happens.
-But instead of obsessing over anti-aging serums that burn our bank accounts and our skin barrier, we can give our bodies the raw materials to actually heal.
+DNA damage happens, but instead of obsessing over anti-aging serums that burn our bank accounts and our skin barrier, we can give our bodies the raw materials to actually heal.
 Think less "anti-aging" and more "pro-repair."

-If this kind of grounded wellness talk is your thing, I share more of it in my newsletter: Chronically Chic newsletter Don’t wait until your energy’s crashed for the third time this week.
+If this kind of grounded wellness talk is your thing, I share more of it in my newsletter: Chronically Chic newsletter.
+Don’t wait until your energy’s crashed for the third time this week.